hotwax/oms-documentation/troubleshooting/GLOSSARY.md

 ## Quantity on Hand (QOH)
-Physical quantity of a product in stock at a specific location, crucial for real-time inventory management.
+The physical quantity of a product in stock at a specific location, crucial for real-time inventory management.

 ## Reserved Quantity
 On-hand inventory earmarked for online sales, excluded from "available to promise" calculations to prevent overselling.